OpenGeoSys

 Setup a development environment

-Learn how to obtain the source code, how to install required other software (e.g. compilers, code libraries), how to configure the software and how to generate the application binary.
+Learn how to obtain the source code, how to install required other software (e.g. compilers and tools), how to configure the software and how to generate the application binary.

 Contribute code